oils-for-unix/oils/doc/oil-help-topics.md

                   fork   forkwait        Replace & and (), and takes a block append                 Add elements to end of array pp                     Pretty print interpreter state
-                  write                  Like echo, but with --, -sep, -end oil-read               Buffered I/O with --line, --all, --qsn try                    Re-enable errexit; exit status utils
+                  write                  Like echo, but with --, --sep, --end oil-read               Buffered I/O with --line, --all, --qsn try                    Re-enable errexit; exit status utils
                   runproc                Run a proc; use as main entry point